shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 "*Verdammt diese Primaten*, we're not *animals*!"

 "Georgia's not on board with the Anthro Affirmation Act," another voice replied, softly.
 Male.
-"I talked with the university dean, he wasn't very polite."
+"I talked with the university dean; he wasn't very polite."

 Jewel opened her eyes slowly, then winced.
 She was sitting down, in a chair with an open back that felt just right for a tail.
 Her arms held her stomach tight, a